Winter melon nutrition: calories, carbs, GI, protein, fiber, fats

 Storage, Keeping, and Conservation

-Given that the white pumpkin is in normal shape and is not scarred, it can be stored for a long period of time (up to a year).
+Given that the white pumpkin is in average shape and is not scarred, it can be stored for an extended period (up to a year).
 This is due to a waxy protective layer that is present around this fruit (12).

 Winter gourd has been used in many medicinal systems, including the Ayurvedic System, Traditional Chinese Medicine, and Unani Medicine (3).